Shinsei Bank and the Equator Principles

 Monitoring

-Over the life of the loan, Shinsei Bank monitors that the applicable projects comply with the Equator Principles through regular reports on the Equator Principles and other information submitted by clients.
+Over the life of the loan, SBI Shinsei Bank monitors that the applicable projects comply with the Equator Principles through regular reports on the Equator Principles and other information submitted by clients.

 Data and Implementation Reporting